Stemmi/st-emmi-konzerte/README.md

 How to load detail page after sending the form?
 There is a one day offset at the show dates?
 What to check while posting?
 Valid user, valid location id... and how?
 Throw Error?
+Navigation with queries does not work as expected?

 ## To do list
 Pagination